Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 \subsubsection{Marginal price predictive model}

-Now that hourly marginal prices from the discretized supply curves have been computed, we seek an adequate predictive model (\ref{eq:sto_cons6}), i.e., to estimate the marginal price as a function of the offering prices and several covariates, to be embedded within the stochastic optimization problem (\ref{eq:stochastic_model_full}).
-There are two main approaches regarding model selection.
-Firstly, we could have chosen linearizable machine learning models (Tree-based methods, KNNs, etc) to get the minimum possible error on the prediction.
-However, with these models, we would lose explainability and appropriate probabilistic characterization of the uncertain parameters.
-Hence, we have chosen to use a linear regression model through a Bayesian approach.
-In this way, the model will be interpretable, and random scenarios will be obtained through the price block coefficients' probabilistic distributions.
+Now that hourly marginal prices from the discretized supply curves have been computed, we seek the adequate predictive model (\ref{eq:sto_cons_model}), i.e., to estimate the marginal price as a function of the offering prices and several covariates, to be embedded within the stochastic optimization problem (\ref{eq:stochastic_model_full2}).